jeremyButtler/find--Co-infections/supplemental-programs.md

 ### alignSeq

+AlignSeq has a Needleman Wunsch and Waterman Smith alignment algorithm that I was originally hoping to use to improve my majority consensus step.
+This did not work out very well, so I scrapped the idea, but kept the alignment programs here in case any one finds them useful.
+I was hoping to code in a Hirschberg, but at this point I have no reason to try.

-AlignSeq is a Needleman Wunsch alignment algorithm that I am planning to use for improving my majority consensus step.
-It uses a two bit direction matrix, which results in at least 4x less memory than a traditional Needleman Wunsch.
-During scoring it decides the direction to travel back and ignores any other potentailly equal possiblities.
+Both alignments uses a two bit direction matrix, which results in at least 4x less memory than a traditional Needleman Wunsch.
+During scoring it decides the direction to travel back and ignores any other potentially equal paths.
+However, this is only compared to other Needleman Wunsch and Waterman Smith alignments.
+When this is compared to a Hirschberg, which uses a linear instead of N^2 memory usage, it is very memory heavy and slow.
-  The preference for equal scores are diagnol moves (SNPs), top moves (insertion), and then left move (deletions).
-This allows keeping track of only one direction per score.

-AlignSeq can also do a Waterman Smith alignment to get a single answer.
-  However this Waterman Smith only keeps track of a single best entry (the one that is nearest to the bottom right of the matrix), so it will not give multiple alignments.
-A Hirschberg is a better option.

-AlignSeq is only memory efficent when compared to other Needleman-Wunsch alignments (N^2/4 instead of N^2).
-However, it will never be as efficant than Hirschberg alignment.

 AlignSeq does not use decimals, so if you want decimals for the gap extension penatly you will have to multiply all scores by 10.